T1A0R3S2H/best-seat/README.md

 ### Core Algorithm

 1. **Flight Path Calculation**: The app generates intermediate points along the great-circle path between departure and arrival airports
-2. **Sun Position Analysis**: For the midpoint of the journey, it calculates the sun's azimuth and altitude
+2. **Sun Position Analysis**: For the midpoint of the journey, it calculates the sun's azimuth (the angle between North, measured clockwise around the observer's horizon, and a celestial body (sun, moon)) and altitude
 3. **Recommendation Logic**:
    - Compares the sun's azimuth to the flight's bearing
    - If the sun is to the right of the flight path, recommends "Right Side"